OrangeEgg1937/SimpleAndroidARModelPlacer/README.md

 # SimpleAndroidARModelPlacer

 ### Welcome to my mini project
-The idea of the project is basically using Android device to put your model in the AR scenes.
-(Using Unity AR foundation - plane)
+The idea of the project is basically using Android device to put your model in an AR scenes (Using Unity AR foundation - plane ONLY).
+It ONLY work on Android.

 The model is base on a FINAL FANTASY XIV, and the pose implementation is using BlendShapes.